-|Assessing the Response of Methane Hydrates to Environmental Change at the Svalbad Continental Margin
+|Assessing the Response of Methane Hydrates to Environmental Change at the Svalbard Continental Margin

-||Last Reviewed 11/22/2013
+||Last Reviewed November 2016

 Oregon State University, Corvallis, OR 97339-1086

-- The residence time of gas hydrates near the seafloor and deeper within the sediment column
+- the residence time of gas hydrates near the seafloor and deeper within the sediment column,

-- The sources and pathways of methane transport
+- the sources and pathways of methane transport,

-- The nature and driving mechanisms for flow
+- the nature and driving mechanisms for flow,

-- The changes in the (above) variables over time
+- the changes in the (above) variables over time.

 Characterizing carbon cycling in the critical zone on the upper continental slope will increase our knowledge of the hydrate stability transition at/near the seafloor.
 The upper edge of gas hydrate stability defines one of the most climate-sensitive boundaries and represents a potential “window” to fluid and gas migration from below the seaward-deepening bottom simulating reflector.
 Hydrate transformations can be documented through analyses of geochemical data, modeling efforts to quantify each process and its associated rate, and obtaining ground truth data of these geochemically-derived inferences through analyses of microbial communities.

-Current Status (November 2013)
+Current Status (May 2016)

-Project Start: 11/01/2013
+Project Start: November 1, 2013

-Project End: 10/31/2015
+Project End: October 31, 2016